Regional Institute of Paramedical and Nursing Sciences: History

 Formerly, the name was Regional Paramedical and Nursing Training Institute (RP&NTI), which was rechristened as Regional Institute of Paramedical and Nursing (RIPAN).
 Later, the word 'sciences' was added.
 The institute is named Regional Institute of Paramedical and Nursing Sciences (RIPANS).
 RIPANS is affiliated to Mizoram University.
 RIPANS is planning to start a 100-seat MBBS and BDS seat learning center, for which a project estimate has been submitted.
+On 1 April 2007, the management was taken over by the Ministry of Health and Family Welfare, government of India, and became the only federal ministry-run technical institute in northeast India.

+Although the institute is meant for northeast India, it also provides enrolment from Jammu and Kashmir.
+The degrees are affiliated to the Mizoram University.